yamigr/pusudb-connector/README.md

 let connectComponent = new Connector({ key : 'sensor:rapport',
                                        db : 'component',
                                        url : '192.168.178.20:3000/api',
-                                       login : { email : '', password: '' }, // or null when no login required, check object in pusudb
+                                       login : null, // or { email : '', password: '' } when login required, check props in pusudb-configuration
                                        subscribeWhenOpen : true,
                                        heartbeat : 30000 // default or set the same value like in pusudb })